nishamghimire5/Data-quality-Iceberg-Hadoop/docs/TECHNICAL_DEEP_DIVE.md

 ## Integration Capabilities

+### Data Drift Monitoring

+- **Automated drift detection** is implemented via PySpark scripts that compare daily analysis files.
+- Scripts generate both JSON and HTML reports showing statistical changes between runs.
+- This enables monitoring of data quality trends over time, even with the manual integration approach.

 ### DQOps (Manual Profiling & Monitoring)

-- DQOps was used for automated data profiling, monitoring, and issue detection, but only in a manual way via Parquet export due to multiple technical complexities and integration limitations (e.g., Spark Thrift Server, JDBC, catalog/metastore issues, and resource constraints).
+- DQOps was used for automated data profiling, monitoring, and issue detection, but only in a manual way via Parquet export due to multiple technical complexities and integration limitations.
+- **Technical challenges encountered:**
+  - Spark Thrift Server integration failed due to catalog/metastore configuration issues
+  - JDBC connections to Iceberg-on-HDFS were unsuccessful despite multiple configuration attempts
+  - Resource exhaustion when attempting direct integration
+  - Community Edition limitations for certain advanced features
+  - **DQOps Cloud API Key issues:** "DQOps Cloud Pairing API Key is invalid.
+Your trial period has expired. or your FREE account was not granted free access to the Data Quality Data Lake due to daily limits. or a new DQOps version was released."
+- **Attempted solutions that didn't work:**
+  - Multiple catalog/metastore configurations
+  - Different Spark Thrift Server modes
+  - Various JDBC connection strings and parameters
+  - Resource allocation adjustments
+  - **Cloud API key fixes:** Attempted to fix cloud API keys and other configurations
+  - Running `cloud login` from DQOps shell to get new keys
+  - Contacting DQOps support for data lake access
+  - Multiple DQOps version configurations
 - Manual Parquet export (via script) enables profiling and monitoring in DQOps Community Edition.
 - What worked: Profiling, monitoring, and rule checks in DQOps using manually exported Parquet files.
-- What did not work: Direct, automated integration with Iceberg-on-HDFS.
+- What did not work: Direct, automated integration with Iceberg-on-HDFS and cloud-based features.
 - See README and screenshots for DQOps dashboards and profiling examples.

 ### OpenRefine (Manual QA & Cleaning)